UniversalDependencies/UD_Indonesian-GSD/README.md

 # Changelog

 * 2021-11-15 v2.9
+  * Numerous legacy validation errors fixed.
+  * Corrections on word segmentations:
     * The enclitics -ku, -mu, -nya, -kah, -lah, -pun, -tah separated from their host as syntactic words.
     * The proclitics ku-, kau- separated as 1Sing/2Sing subjects ('I, you').
-  * Stripped affixes from lemmas of verbs.
     * Fixed tokenization and tags of ordinal numerals.
     * Fixed tokenization of decades ('1990-an').
+  * Corrections on lemmas:
+    * Stripped affixes from lemmas of verbs, nouns
+  * Corrections on features:
+    * Applied new features: Abbr (value: Yes), Definite (values: Def, Ind), Mood (values: Ind, Imp), Reflex (value: Yes), Typo (value: Yes)
+    * Applied new feature-values: NumType=Ord, PronType=Art, PronType=Emp
+    * Removed features: Gender, Number[psor], Poss, Person[psor]
+    * Removed feature-value: Degree=Pos
     * Proper nouns do not have the Number feature (unlike common nouns).
-  * Numerous legacy validation errors fixed.
-  * Added features: Definite (values: Def, Ind), Mood (values: Ind, Imp)
-  * Removed feature: Poss
+  * Corrections on dependency relations:
+    * Applied 12 new subtypes for Indonesian, such as acl:relcl, case:adv, nmod:tmod, obl:tmod, etc
   * Added text_en (English translation of each Indonesian sentence is generated using Google Translate)
-  * Annotated some words with Abbr=Yes or Typo=Yes
 * 2021-05-15 v2.8
   * Fixed non-projective punctuation with Udapi ud.FixPunct.
   * Reduplicated plurals are now single tokens as in the other Indonesian treebanks.